viblo/pymunk/docs/src/overview.rst

   space.step multiple times each frame in your application.
 This will also help to make the overall simulation more stable.

+* Double check that the center of gravity is at a reasonable point for all objects.

 Unstable simulation?
 ====================